 A nice thing about a late WW2 P-51 is that they were overall aluminum.
 I painted the whole thing Testors Aluminium Metalizer, leaving the tail alone.
 I also painted the landing gear doors silver.
 I then masked the wing tips and the tail and painted the yellow areas with Tamiya Flat Yellow.
 I used Floquil Reefer Yellow on the previous two, but that paint is sadly gone.
 I put another mask on the wingtips and sprayed Tamiya Red.
 I brush painted the spinner red.

 I did the interior of the wheel wells in light green for the zinc chromate, as well as the inside of the tail wheel well and the inside of the landing gear doors.

 This part of the project took about 3 days, waiting for the paint to dry.

 I also had to paint the anti-glare panel , the prop, and the wheels black.

-After that I put a coat of Future on the model, partly to protect the aluminum finish and also to give the decals a gloss surface to cling to.
+After that I put a coat of Future on the model, partly to protect the aluminium finish and also to give the decals a gloss surface to cling to.